davidgasquez/handbook/Data/Data Culture.md

     - Business Metrics Review is a 30 to 60 minutes meeting to chat and explore key metrics and teach how to think with data.
   - Value of clear goals and expectations.
 Validate what you think your job is with your manager and stakeholders, repeatedly.
 - [While the output of your team is what you want to maximize, you'll need some indicators that will help guide you day-to-day](https://data-columns.hightouch.io/your-first-60-days-as-a-first-data-hire-weeks-3-4/).
 Decide what's important to you (test coverage, documentation missing, queries run, models created, ...), and generate some internal reports for yourself.
 - [Data teams should be a part of the business conversations from the beginning](https://cultivating-algos.stitchfix.com/).
 Get the data team involved early, have open discussions with them about the existing work, and how to prioritize new work against the existing backlog.
 Don’t accept new work without addressing the existing bottlenecks, and don’t accept new work without requirements. **Organizational [[politics]] matter way more than any data methods or technical knowledge**.
+The hard bit about becoming data driven in business isn't the technical bits.
+It's the political bits.
   - Including data people in meetings causes happy accidents!
   - The layout of the organization impacts time of the information to propagate and adds losses.
   - The modern data team needs to have *real organizational power* — it needs to be able to say "no” and mean it.
 If your data team does not truly have the power to say no to stakeholders, it will get sent on all kinds of wild goose chases, be unproductive, experience employee churn, etc.